mojaloop/documentation/docs/community/contributing/design-review.md

 contributors agreement stating that you will adhere to these requirements.

-If you are in any doubt about which of the following categories applies to you change, please consult the Mojaloop Design Authority {insert contact details}.
+If you are in any doubt about which of the following categories applies to you change, please consult the Mojaloop Design Authority via slack here: [#design-authority](https://mojaloop.slack.com/archives/CARJFMH3Q).
 Please note that it is important to engage in any required design review process before proceeding with any code changes to avoid wasting your own efforts should re-work be requested by the Design Authority.

 ### Non-consequential Changes